Mental Health Facilities Big Spring, TX

 West Texas Centers Scurry County - 43.8 miles from Big Spring, TX

 West Texas Centers Scurry County is a mental health treatment center in Snyder, Texas, located at 1300 26th Street, Suite 100, part of the 79549 zip code.
 West Texas Centers Scurry County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Scurry County also offers behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
-West Texas Centers Scurry County supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
-West Texas Centers Scurry County also provides supported employment, supported housing and assertive community treatment.
+West Texas Centers Scurry County also offers cognitive behavioral therapy, individual psychotherapy and group therapy to seniors 65 or older, children / adolescents and adults.
+West Texas Centers Scurry County supports people with serious mental illness, seniors or older adults and people with trauma.
+West Texas Centers Scurry County also provides suicide prevention services, psychosocial rehabilitation services and supported employment.

 Learn More